iqbal-arif/ASP.NET/Projects/BlazorApp/SSRDemoApp/SSRDemo/SSRDemoApp.Notes.md

 9.MainLayout.razor: The App Global page is defined here mostly.
 For site Global looks

 10.@Body in MainLayot.razor : Injects individual pages, such as Body and Weather pages, etc.

+11.wwwroot :All static framework and custom css files are located.
+Custom images will go here as well.
+Just create "img" folder under wwwroot